SwitchbladeBot/translation-guide/README.md

 Start using Switchblade in your language on your server to notice translation errors, report them to your team or directly through Crowdin and come up with a solution!

-Here's an [invite ](https://invite.switchblade.xyz/)to Switchblade, so you can look at every setting, command and feature.
+Here's an [invite](https://invite.switchblade.xyz/) to Switchblade, so you can look at every setting, command and feature.

 ## Remain active and become a part of the community

 Keep suggesting translations whenever you have the time.
 Become friends with other members of the team and a part of the [community](http://switchblade.xyz/contributors).
 Your contributions to Switchblade will forever be appreciated by users who only speak your language.

+# Frequently Asked Questions

+## Where is this sentence used?

+That's a tough question but thankfully, our team is on it.
+On Crowdin you can check the given string's context menu for useful information, some of them even have a picture attached.
+Otherwise try searching for it by using the bot, or ask other translators in [our Discord server](https://support.switchblade.xyz/)